Phoenix AZ Workers’ Compensation Attorneys

 Were You Fired After Filing A Workers’ Comp Claim?

 You cannot be fired specifically for filing a workers’ comp claim in Arizona.
-If you believe you have been the victim of such a retaliatory action, please contact us.
+If you believe you have been the victim of such a retaliatory action, please contact us, and one of our employee rights lawyers in Phoenix will help.

 On the other hand, if you were fired because you were unable to do the job, you have relatively little legal protection — the Arizona workers’ compensation laws do not protect you from being terminated.
 Fortunately, some unions have made agreements with employers that provide injured employees with additional protection.